ktomk/pipelines/doc/PIPELINES-CACHES.md

-Take this with a grain of salt, there is no specific handling that makes `pipelines` fatal or panic if a there isn't a certain amount of disk- space left. `pipelines` will fails if your disk have run out of any space, but you normally want to know earlier (unless a throw-away system), so if you're running short on disk-space, consider for what to use the (not) remaining space.
+Take this with a grain of salt, there is no specific handling that makes `pipelines` fatal or panic if there is not enought disk-space left.

+`pipelines` will fail if your disk runs out of space, but you normally want to know earlier
+(unless a throw-away system), so if you're running short on disk-space, consider for what to use the (not) remaining space.

-Apropos not having enough space locally:
+Apropos locally:

 `pipelines` itself does not upload the cache files to any remote location on its own.
 However if the